oresat/low-gain-radio/docs/Parts_Selection.md

 Vendor: Digi-Key
 Vendor Part No.: 478-1704-1-ND
 [Datasheet](http://datasheets.avx.com/TAJ.pdf)
-Reasons: Electrolytic capacitor is used in the LNA schematic setup in accordance to the recommended circuit from the datasheet.
+Reasons: 100 uF Electrolytic capacitor is used in the LNA schematic setup in accordance to the recommended circuit from the datasheet for a <0.7dB noise figure.

 ### LEDs
 **LED1, LED2, LED3, LED4, Lite-On Inc. LTST-C191KGKT**: